Functions and Benefits of NC’s Wetlands

 Food

 Wetlands are a good source of food production.
-Harvest of fish and shellfish that rely on wetlands produced 55 million dollars in North Carolina in 2016.
-Trout, striped bass, pike, sunfish, crappie, crab and shrimp rely on wetlands.
+Harvest of fish and shellfish that rely on wetlands produced $55 million in North Carolina in 2016 ($70.6 million in 2023 dollars).
+Nearly all (90%) of our commercially harvested fish and shellfish depend on wetlands, like trout, striped bass, pike, sunfish, crappie, crab, and shrimp.

 Medicine